 Master's Secondary Teaching Certification Requirements

-The rich experiences of students in the Secondary Master of Arts with Certification program are in part based upon unique features of the program:
+The rich experiences of teaching interns in the Secondary Master of Arts with Certification program are based, in part, upon unique features of the program:

 Teaching Majors and Minors

 Teacher candidates for the Secondary Master of Arts with Certification program are required to have a teaching major in order to be recommended for teacher certification.
 A teaching minor is strongly encouraged, but not required.
 Teacher candidates in the program choose from the following teaching majors and minors:

 Due to the intensive nature of the Secondary Master of Arts with Certification program, interns are encouraged to have all of the coursework necessary for the required teaching major(s) and minor(s) completed prior to beginning the program.

 A coursework evaluation must be done using transcripts from every undergraduate and graduate institution attended to help determine what teaching major and minor will be most appropriate for you.
 An application for a coursework evaluation should be submitted as early as possible.
 There is no cost for this evaluation.

 The Secondary Master of Arts with Certification program is designed to be completed in four terms over 12 months.
 All Secondary Master of Arts with Certification students attend full-time.